Emphasis in Public Health Nutrition

 Prerequisite courses: Students without an undergraduate degree in nutrition or dietetics or graduate work in nutrition need an understanding of human nutrition similar to that which is taught in: FNDH 400 Human Nutrition and FNDH 450 Nutritional Assessment.
 These courses or the equivalent must be completed before the student is approved for full admission status in the program.

-Public Health Nutrition (3 hrs) (may substitute if already taken)
+Public Health Nutrition (3 hrs) (online section available)

-Functional Foods for Chronic Disease Prevention (3 hrs) (even years)
+Functional Foods for Chronic Disease Prevention (3 hrs) (online only)

 Elective courses = 11 hours